nafeu-khan/Multipart_mail/Readme.md

 ```
 {
   "status": "error",
-  "message": "Only Gmail, Hotmail, Yahoo, and careers@accelx.net are allowed"
+  "message": "Only Gmail, Hotmail, Yahoo are allowed"
 }
 ```